 - If making references to conditions or consequences, is the reference clear in its meaning?

-References in regulation are a useful and efficient regulatory technique that defers expertise to the relevant body or organisation or standard, making regulation, if done correctly, more consistent and easier to manage.
+Referencing in regulations is a useful and efficient regulatory technique that defers expertise to the relevant body or organisation or standard, making regulation, if done correctly, more consistent and easier to manage.